RISE Sleep Tracker

 Advice From a Sleep Doctor

-“From the research we have on screens, light, and noise at night, I wouldn’t recommend sleeping with the TV on,” says Rise Science sleep advisor and medical reviewer, Dr. Chester Wu, a double board certified doctor in psychiatry and sleep medicine.
+“From the research we have on screens, light, and noise at night, I wouldn’t recommend sleeping with the TV on.
+“If you find it comforting, try listening to relaxing music or white noise instead,” says Dr. Chester Wu, who is double board certified in Psychiatry and Sleep Medicine, and provides sleep medicine services, medication management, and psychotherapy to adults at his private sleep medicine and psychiatry practice.

 Why Can’t I Sleep Without the TV On?